risk-first/website/menagerie/Communication-Risk.md

 In this section, I want to examine the concept of [Communication Protocols](https://en.wikipedia.org/wiki/Communication_protocol) and how they relate to [Abstraction](Complexity-Risk), which we touched on in [Complexity Risk](Complexity-Risk) already.

-So, to do this, let's look in a bit of detail at the [http protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), which of course is used in your browser to load web pages.
+So, to do this, let's look in a bit of detail at how web pages are loaded.
+This is going to involve (at least) five separate protocols, the top-most one being the HTTP Protocol.
 As far as the [http protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is concerned, a _client_ makes an `HTTP Request` at a specific URL and the `HTTP Response` is returned in a predictable format that the browser can understand.

 Let's have a quick look at how that works with a `curl` command, which allows me to load a web page from the command line.
 We're going to try and load Google's preferences page, and see what happens.
 If I type: